pharo-iot/PharoThings/README.md

 i2cConnection := board connectToI2CDevice: addressInt
 ```
 The argument is address/id of target device which is physically connected to the board.
 For Rassperry board the result is an instance of WiringPiI2CConnection.
-It provide i/o functions which are available in wiringpi library:
+It provides i/o functions which are available in WiringPi library.
+For example:
-- read/write 8/16 bits from particular registry:
 ```Smalltalk
 i2cConnection read8BitsAt: 16rA1.
 i2cConnection write8BitsAt: 16rF2 data: 16r01.
 ```
-In future the connection interface will improved to be common for different kind of boards.
+In future the connection interface will be improved to be common for different kind of boards.

 To implement model of I2C device the subclass of PotI2CDevice should be implemented.
-PotI2CDevice provide ready to use i2cConnection.
+PotI2CDevice provides prepared i2cConnection.
 Subclases should implement device initialization in connection method.
-And they should provide required methods to communicate with target device.
+And they should provide required methods to communicate with target devices.

 ### MCP9808
 PotMCP9808Device implements model of temperature sensor MCP9808.